Help us care for Sri Lanka's Domesticated Elephant's

 Help us collect food, clean beading, diagnose health issues, and make vitamin balls for the elephants.
 All of these skills will come along with adept knowledge we pass on about Elephants.

-Our main requirement of you is assisting us in our ongoings in the project.
+Our primary requirement of you is to assist us with our ongoing activities.

 What you offer